 Where areas of the highway are considered by the County Council, as highway authority, to be unnecessary for highway purposes, the highway rights can be extinguished or 'stopped up' by an Order made by Magistrates.
 For this to happen the County Council has to make an application to the Magistrates' Court, on behalf of an applicant, under Section 116 of the Highways Act 1980.
-The successful making of such an Order will remove the highway rights over the land concerned but can retain footpath or bridleway rights if required.
+The successful making of such an Order will remove the highway rights over the land concerned, but can retain footpath or bridleway rights if required.

 Should the owner wish to enclose or develop the land, planning consent may be required.
 The Local Planning Authority will be able to provide further advice.
-If planning permission would be required, an alternatively stopping up process, under Section 247 of the Town & Country Planning Act 1990, might be more suitable.